-Some solutions: Lie down and be traced; Use a stick, flip flop or other long, thin object to approximate their length and width (at shoulders), then make a hole with those dimensions; Use a dollar bill (6” and usually readily available) to measure their actual dimensions and make a more exact hole.
+Some more math challenges: Lie down and be traced; Use a stick, flip flop or other long, thin object to approximate their length and width (at shoulders), then make a hole with those dimensions; Use a dollar bill (6” and usually readily available) to find a foot-long or yard-long stick and measure their actual dimensions and make a more exact hole.

-For most kids (especially those ages 3-5), this is a challenging lesson in self control to hold still long enough to actually get to buried.
+For most kids (especially our wee ones), this is a challenging lesson in self control to hold still long enough to actually get to buried.
 Finally, it can be a great springboard for learning some fundamentals of math, giving the perfect context for teaching about volume, as well as measurement and problem solving skills.

 Try a Free Class